Last updated on January 22nd, 2024 at 01:53 pm

 Before reading ahead, here’s a video of the dos and don’ts of taking a break in a relationship by Relish Relationship Coach.

-It refers to a period of time where a couple agrees to take a pause from their relationship, whether it is for personal growth, to work on individual issues, or to evaluate the status of their relationship.
+Taking a break in a relationship is a period where a couple agrees to take a pause from their relationship, whether it is for personal growth, to work on individual issues, or to evaluate the status of their relationship.

 During this time, partners may choose to limit or stop communication, date other people or remain exclusive, work on personal goals, or take time to reflect and reassess the relationship.